rickhull/lager/README.md

 * By calling log_to, you introduce the class instance variable @lager
 * By assigning @lager within initialize, you introduce the instance variable @lager

-Now you have a unified interface for logging at both class and instance layers:
+Now you have a unified interface for logging at both class and instance layers.

     @lager.info { "So happy right now!" }